hugocotoflorez/hsll/README.md

 - Config file: ~/.hsllrc
 - Path variables expansion
 - Prompt (with colors and path variables)
-- cd ('-' and strange stuff is not implemented)
+- Cd ('-' and strange stuff is not implemented)
 - Aliases
 - History nav! with up and down arrows
 - History: ~/.hsll-hist to perserve hist between sessions